Yale-BIM/f21-assignments/assignment-5/README.md

     - **batch_size:** batch size used for training<br/><br/>

     Commit your modified train_face_detection.py
-    script to your repository once you are happy with your model. **Submit your best weights.h5 file to Canvas as part of your assignment.**
+    script to your repository once you are happy with your model.
+    **Upload your best weights.h5 file to Google Drive, share the file publicly through a link, and add its URL to the `WEIGHT_FILE_URL` variable at top of the `face_detection/download_weights.py` script.**

+    To test that your model weights URL is setup properly in the evaluate_face_detection.py script, run it as:
+    ```bash
+    $ ./download_weights.py
+    ```
+    The script should then download your weights file to your local drive.

-    **NOTE:** The `performance` of your model will be evaluated using the `evaluate_face_detection.py` script within the assignment-5/face_detection directory.
+    **NOTE:** The `performance` of your model will be evaluated using the `evaluate_face_detection.py` script within the `assignment-5/face_detection` directory.
 The script will be run on a test set (that is not provided as part of this assignment) but that you can assume comes from the same image distribution as the data that is provided in the 64x64_data.npz file.
 The expectation is that your model should reach at least **0.9 (or 90%) binary accuracy** on the (unseen) test set.
-You can read more about binary accuracy in the [official TensorFlow documentation](https://www.tensorflow.org/api_docs/python/tf/keras/metrics/binary_accuracy).
+You can read more about binary accuracy in the [official TensorFlow documentation]https://www.tensorflow.org/versions/r2.0/api_docs/python/tf/keras/metrics/BinaryAccuracy).

     In general, we recommend that you use [TensorBoard](https://www.tensorflow.org/guide/summaries_and_tensorboard) to monitor the performance of your model in a validation set as it trains.

-- **III-2.** The binary accuracy metric that you used before, assumed that a face was found when the output probability of your network was greater than 0.5 for a given input.
+- **II-2.** The binary accuracy metric that you used before, assumed that a face was found when the output probability of your network was greater than 0.5 for a given input.
 But, is this the best threshold to decide that your network found a face?
 You will now inspect how accuracy changes as a function of the threshold to better understand if 0.5 is a good value for your classifier.